TkTech/notifico/README.md

 ## Running

-Because I built this with myself and my use cases in mind, deployment requires a bit of work, but is a 30-minute afair if you have any familiarity with Python & redis.
+Because I built this with myself and my use cases in mind, deployment requires a bit of work, but is a 30-minute affair if you have any familiarity with Python & redis.

 To start with, copy the ``notifico/default_config.py`` file to the top